 Date Published: 06-Aug-2010

-For more of Richard’s column see page 17 of this week’s City Tribune
+For more details on the Nissan Leaf see page 40 of this week’s City Tribune

 The way we were – Protecting archives of our past

 People’s living conditions less than 100 years ago were frightening.
 We have come a long way.
 We talk about water charges today, but back then the local District Councils were erecting pumps for local communities and the lovely town of Mountbellew, according to Council minutes, had open sewers,” says Galway County Council archivist Patria McWalter.